Torticollis

 What are the causes of torticollis?

-Several causes are possible.
-In general, torticollis develops suddenly after a sudden neck movement, after a night's sleep in an unusual neck position, or after an accident (a fall, a car accident, for example).
+There are several possible causes.
+In general, torticollis develops suddenly after a sudden movement of the neck.
+It can also occur after sleeping in an unusual position or after an accident (such as a fall or car accident).

 What are the symptoms of torticollis?